-Beginning your sourdough journey can be intimidating enough without worrying about who’s going to babysit the starter if and when you need to take a trip, recover from illness, or whatever other event comes your way.
+One of the most common questions that I receive is how I store my sourdough starter.
+Creating a sourdough starter can be intimidating enough without worrying about who’s going to babysit the starter if and when you need to take a trip, recover from illness, or whatever other event comes your way.

 While it’s actually quite normal to put your starter on hold occasionally, it’s also something that can seem overly complicated.

-How To Store Sourdough Starter: Short term storage
+How To Store Sourdough Starter: Short-Term Storage

-On The Counter:
+On The Counter

-Has it happened before that I’ve forgotten my sourdough starter on the kitchen counter and left it unfed for a few days?
+Have I forgotten my sourdough starter on the kitchen counter and left it unfed for a few days?
 Yes.
 Was all well when I finally remembered it?
 Also, yes.
 It did develop a hard crust, but I just scraped it off, transferred it to a clean jar, and fed the starter.

-Ideally, you want to feed your starter every 12-24 hours for it to remain healthy.
+- In general, you want to feed your starter every 12-24 hours for it to remain healthy (see my best tips for feeding and maintaining a sourdough starter here).
 I’ve found that if you forget it for a little bit, it’s usually fine.
+There are exceptions, of course.

-In The Fridge:
+In The Fridge

 This is typically how I store my starter if I know I will not be baking with it for a few days or weeks.